Old-Fashioned Romantic Storytelling 101 – A Guide

 - Conflict that keeps the audience engaged without using unnecessary angst and/or annoying plot developments

-- Elements of optimism; non-cynical in its storytelling approach
+- Elements of optimism and idealism; non-cynical in its storytelling approach

 - Good often triumphs over evil in the end